 Delrin is the brand name of an acetal polymer used extensively in CNC machining for its exceptional structural integrity, durability, and strength.
-The material, also called POM (Polyoxymethylene) or delrin plastic, is further machinable via other processes such as injection molding and 3D printing.
+The material, also called POM (Polyoxymethylene) or Delrin plastic, is further machinable via other processes such as injection molding and 3D printing.

-Delrin Plastic in Rapid Prototyping
+Delrin’s Properties Ideal in Rapid Prototyping

 · Electrical Characteristics

-The plastic can also withstand large quantities of electrical stress, making it suitable for use as a high voltage insulator.
+The plastic can also withstand large quantities of electrical stress, making it suitable for use as a high-voltage insulator.
 Its low moisture absorbance also makes it a great material to keep electrical components dry.

 · Mechanical Strength